ceford/cefjdemos-data-jdm-help-en/articles/menus/menus.md

   and you cannot change this number.
 When creating a new item, this field displays "0" until you save the new entry, at which point a new ID is assigned to it.

-## Toolbar

-At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

-- **New**.
-Opens the editing screen to create a new menu.
-- **Edit**.
-Opens the editing screen for the selected menu.
-If more than one menu is selected (where applicable), only the first menu will be opened.
-The editing screen can also be opened by clicking on the Name of the menu.
-- **Delete:** Deletes the selected menus.
-Works with one or multiple menus selected.
-Deleting a menu also deletes all the menu items it contains and any associated menu modules.
-On clicking Delete you will be asked to confirm that you want to delete the selected menus.
-  Clicking OK button will delete the menus.
-Click Cancel to abort the deletion.
-- **Rebuild.** Reconstructs and refreshes the menu table.
-Normally, you do *not* need to rebuild this table.
-This function is provided in case the data in the table becomes corrupted.
-- **Options.** Opens the Options window where settings such as default parameters can be edited.
-- **Help**.
-Opens this help screen.

 ## Quick Tips